oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > "Compared to IMs, DMs define managed objects at a lower level
 > of abstraction.
 They include implementation- and
-> protocol-specific details, e.g. rules that explain how to map
+> protocol-specific details, e.g., rules that explain how to map
 > managed objects onto lower-level protocol constructs."

 and states DMs are "intended for implementors and include